0xprinc/checks-while-hacks/README.md

     - use bytes32 instead of string to declare a string variable
     - use bit manipulation instead of doing operation with the powers of 2
     - use multiple require statements instead of a single require statement containing the conditions seprated with the && operator
-    - not use safeMath everywhere as some simple operations like division and multiplication can be done easily withour it
+    - not use safeMath everywhere as some simple operations like division and multiplication can be done easily without it
+    - internal functions not used should be removed before deployment to save some gas
+    - don't assign default values to save gas (example: uint i = 0, bool x = false)
+    - multiple mapping from same datatype can be then grouped to a single (from first datatype to the struct containing all destination datatypes)
+    -
 72. The constants in solidity when assigned to a mathematical expression have a property to calculate its value everytime they are written to give the value.
 While the immutables don't have this property so this gives immutables a gas saving advantage while assigned to a mathematical expression e.g. 2*10e12
+73. Ethereum incentivize the efficient use of storage.
+When we delete a variable, there is a gas refund that appears in the transaction

 ## Unexpected implementations and Outputs from already deployed contracts